 Parking Bylaw, 1992, No. 2011 requires 1.3 parking spaces per unit be provided "behind the front face of the principal building" for multiple family developments.
-The bylaw would therefore require 59 spaces [45 residential, 14 visitor] be provided to satisfy the parking demand for this proposal.
+The bylaw would therefore require 59 spaces [45 residential, 14 visitor] be provided to satisfy the parking requirement for this proposal.
 It is noted that the Parking Bylaw is over 28 years old and does not reflect the realities of contemporary parking.
-For example, the Parking Bylaw does not differentiate between rental units and ownership units or below market rental units and market rental units.
+For example, the Parking Bylaw does not differentiate between rental units and ownership units or below market rental units and market rental units, nor does it account for contemporary transportation demand management initiatives.
 All of these may impact parking demand.
-It should be noted that the Official Community Plan contains a policy related to reducing parking when affordable housing is provided.
+It should also be noted that the Official Community Plan contains a policy related to reducing parking when affordable housing is provided.

-The applicant commissioned a Parking Study, prepared by Watt Consulting Group [Appendix H].
-The consultant concluded that the baseline parking demand for the proposed development was notably less than the Parking Bylaw requirement, requiring only 42 parking spaces and this could be reduced to 29 spaces if a suite of Transportation Demand Management measures are implemented.
+The applicant commissioned a Parking Study, prepared by Watt Consulting Group.
+This Study was revised following the September 27, 2021, Council meeting.
+The revised Study is included in the material in Appendix D. The consultant concluded that the baseline parking demand for the proposed development was notably less than the Parking Bylaw requirement, requiring only 42 parking spaces and this could be reduced to 23 spaces if a suite of Transportation Demand Management measures is implemented.
+The proposed development features 26 spaces.

 To reduce the requirement from the 42 parking spaces demanded for this project the consultant recommended that the applicant provide car share memberships to each unit as well as an associated car share vehicle (presumably to be parked off-site on the street in the local area).
-The applicant has confirmed participation in a car sharing program including the provision of funds for a car share vehicle.
+The applicant has confirmed participation in a car sharing program including the provision of funds for a car share vehicle (Appendix E).
+The details of the car share program will be formalized in the Section 219 Covenant.

-The consultant also recommended that the applicant provide a Shared Electric Bike Program utilizing not less than five electric bikes for use by building residents for travel unrelated to commuting to work as well as providing associated secure bicycle parking spaces for these bikes.
-The applicant has confirmed their intention to create and manage the shared electric bike program.
+The consultant originally recommended that the applicant provide a Shared Electric Bike Program utilizing not less than five electric bikes for use by building residents for travel unrelated to commuting to work as well as providing associated secure bicycle parking spaces for these bikes.
+Following the September 27 Council meeting, the applicant has committed to increasing that number from 5 to 19 and adding an additional 14 e-bikes in perpetuity to the deep discount homes (Appendix D).
+Furthermore, the applicant has confirmed their intention to create and manage the shared electric bike program.